MuubNito/AliucordThemes/README.md

 # LICENSING

-All of the Aliucord themes in this repo are licensed under the Unlincense.
+All of the Aliucord themes in this repo are licensed under the Unlicense.